-If you're after immersive top-tier gaming audio and clear chat audio then one of the best gaming headsets - from this here pile perhaps - are what you need and will fill that audio gap in your life.
-Even though the gaming headset market is a saturated one, we have worked hard (and continuously review) to distill this list down to the top sets that money can buy from up and down the price spectrum - and there's something here for everyone as plenty of these will be cross-platform compatible.
-Though if you're looking for the best gaming headset for your chosen platform, it'll likely be here too as we make sure each major one is covered, and make compatibility known in each entry.
+If you're after immersive top-tier gaming audio and clear chat audio then one of the best gaming headsets is going to offer that, be it a brand-new addition to your setup, or a long-needed upgrade.
+As we say, even though the market is a saturated one, we have worked hard (and continuously review) to distill this list down to the top sets that money can buy from up and down the price spectrum - and there's something here for everyone as plenty of these will be cross-platform compatible.
+Though if you're looking for the best for your chosen platform, it'll likely be here too as we make sure each major one is covered, and make compatibility known in each entry.

-However, the gaming headset market is a packed one, so searching for the best is no easy task, especially if you want to get the right fit for your setup, games and, of course, budget.
+However, searching for the best is no easy task, especially if you want to get the right fit for your setup, games, and, of course, budget.
 That's where this guide comes in as we've tested all these headsets and can vouch for their quality and the differences that they offer.
-We carefully compare models to look out for excellent audio quality, comfort for lengthy sessions, and microphone clarity so you can walk away with a well-informed take on what will be the best gaming headset for you.
+We carefully compare models to look out for excellent audio quality, comfort for lengthy sessions, and microphone clarity so you can be well-informed, and know what will be the best gaming headset for you.

-Only recently released but easily one of the best, if not the best, gaming headset I have tested in, well, ever.
-Taking the original BlackShark design from eight years ago - a helicopter pilot-esque aesthetic - and equipping it with brand new tech, a lightweight design, and Razer quality and stylings, the BlackShark V2 exudes brilliance in every way.
-Its design is lightweight and comfortable; its audio quality is seriously excellent thanks to brand new Titanium drivers; its microphone is one of the best I've ever used - and is brand new too; and through a companion app, it's got features and customization coming out of everywhere.
+Probably the best gaming headset I have tested in, well, ever.
+Taking the original BlackShark design from days of yore - a helicopter pilot-esque aesthetic - and equipping it with brand new tech, a lightweight design, and Razer quality and stylings, the BlackShark V2 exudes brilliance in every way.
+Its design is lightweight and comfortable; its audio quality is seriously excellent thanks to brand new Titanium drivers; its microphone is one of the best I've ever used; and through a companion app, it's got features and customization coming out of everywhere.
 The stars have really aligned with this headset and I can't wait to use it every time I sit down to play.

 Teamed with the recently-released THX Spatial Audio app, and a whole new world of game audio, customization and refinement will be open to you, taking the already-excellent audio of the headset to greater heights.
 Yup, you don't get the luxury of going wireless (you'll want the V2 Pro variant for that) but with a price tag of $100, you get enormous value for money.
 If you have the budget and you want one of the best, this is it.

 Read more: Razer BlackShark V2 review (opens in new tab)